Probate matters- Hourly rate fees

 - Submit statutory notices if applicable.

-- Draft Oath and Inheritance Tax forms.
+- Draft Statement of Truth and Inheritance Tax forms.
 Calculate if there is Inheritance Tax to pay.

 - Submit application to the Probate Registry to obtain Grant of Probate.